-Dr. Garfinkle-Crowell’s new book Girlhood, Translated: Reclaiming the Inner Lives of Young Women in the Era of Therapy Speak, is forthcoming from Crown Publishing in Fall 2026.
+Dr. Garfinkle-Crowell’s new book Girlhood, Translated: Understanding Young Women in the Era of Therapy Speak, is forthcoming from Crown Publishing in Fall 2026.

 In the book, Garfinkle-Crowell reveals how “therapy speak” and the culture of self-diagnosis is reshaping the inner lives of adolescent girls and young women—and what to do about it.